 Folgen Sie mir auf:

 Alvaro holds a master degree in Geo-Information Science and Remote Sensing from Wageningen University and has +5 years experience working with rural communities and GIS in the Peruvian Andes, for an NGO - IRVG and the Laboratory of Ecology and Pasture Use.
-His academic interests are related to tropical forest ecology, R, biomass estimation, plant scaling, and TLS-derived parameters.
+His academic interests are related to tropical forest ecology, biomass estimation, plant scaling, and LiDAR-derived parameters.
 In addition to his academic interests, Alvaro is a passionate cooker, appearing in the Resource Magazine (english/dutch version) and the Cookbook Food for Students.
 Besides working on his research project, Alvaro actively cooperates with other researchers at WUR.
 He collaborated with 3D scans for tomato plant during 2014 - 2015, followed up with an interview from BBC Horizon.
 He also appeared in a CIFOR video (below), during his fieldwork in Indonesia.

 Don't hesitate to contact him for further information regarding his work or follow him on social media (links on top of this page).